iturgeon/aws-secrets-environment/README.md

 ### Return

-loadAWSJSONSecretsIntoENV returns a Promise.
+Returns a Promise.
 Once it resolves the secrets are available on process.env.